 The same concerns you have could be experienced by the eventual buyer of the property when it comes time for you to sell.
 By having an agreement in place, it gives everyone involved a little bit more piece of mind.
 The unknown is something that could bother someone enough that they decide to pass on the property.

 Check Resale Values

-You need to ask your real estate agent a very direct question like “will having a shared driveway make my property more difficult to sell in the future”?
+You need to ask your real estate agent a straightforward question like “will having a shared driveway make my property more difficult to sell in the future”?
 What could be true for one area may not be the same for another.
-In some places shared driveways are extremely common and present no issues as far as resale or appreciation potential.
+In some places, shared driveways are extremely common and present no issues regarding resale or appreciation potential.

 Additional Helpful Home Buying Articles

 - How to choose a neighborhood via Massachusetts Real Estate Exposure.

 - How to select a buyers agent when purchasing a home via Rochester Real Estate Blog.